SYTHER008/SYTHER008/README.md

 - 👋 Hi, I’m @SYTHER008
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Pythn and c++
+- 🌱 I’m currently learning Python and c++
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me Mail:-kushteshree@gmail.com